 In California, when a construction worker is injured, he or she can seek workers' compensation benefits from the employer.
 Workers' compensation insurance will pay for your medical expenses and a potion of your income.
 When a worker died on the job, family members are entitled to death benefits.
 When you file a workers' compensation claim, you do so with the understanding that you cannot sue your employer for your injuries and damages.

 The workers' compensation is a “no-fault” system where workers relinquish their rights to sue their employers for workplace accidents in exchange for a well-defined set of benefits.
 Workers' compensation has its advantages.
-It keeps these types of claims out of court.
+It keeps these types of claims out of court so you can get the best possible injury settlement available.
 There is no blame game in a workers' compensation case.
 And in an ideal world, everyone works together to make sure the worker receives the care and compensation that is needed during this difficult time.

 However, as we all very well know, we don't live in an ideal world.
 The workers' compensation claim process is riddled with pitfalls.
 Workers are left running around in circles to see the doctor they want and to get the treatment they need.
 What's more, when a worker dies or suffers a catastrophic or life-changing injury, workers' compensation benefits are extremely inadequate.